“In essence, kinesthetic learners process information best when they are physically engaged during the learning process.” – The Study Gurus

 - tap your feet

 - take notes on paper

-Just make sure you are not distracting yourself!
+Just make sure you are not distracting yourself or others!

 - make or print out a study guide

 - have someone to ask you the questions

 - OR record yourself asking the questions with a pause after each one (make sure you leave enough time for an answer)

 - go somewhere to exercise (anything from practicing basketball to walking – inside or outside) while answering the questions out loud, even if it’s a mumble, and even if you have to look at the study guide while doing this activity

 - flashcards can be used when you are participating in an activity that you don’t need your hands for (riding a stationary bike)